 Quilting in general sorta gets a bad rap.
 A lot of people think we are middle aged women who don’t have a lot to do and want to make a little spending money.
 They don’t realize how much quality fabric costs or the price of equipment.
 It is important to present yourself as a business from the start.

-To learn more about setting up your business head over to this Learning Module.
+To learn more about setting up your business check out the Learning Modules.